 Luxury cruises: Alisa Cruise, Era Cruise, Signature Cruise, Au Co Cruise, or Paradise Cruise.

-Deluxe cruises: Paloma Cruise, Royal Palace Cruise, Gray Line Cruise, La Pinta Cruise or Syrena Cruise.
+Deluxe cruises: Paloma Cruise, Royal Palace Cruise, Gray Line Cruise, La Pinta Cruise, or Syrena Cruise.

-Superior cruises: Garden Bay Cruise, Apricot Cruise, Majestic Cruise, Oriental Sails or Bai Tho Junk.
+Superior cruises: Garden Bay Cruise, Apricot Cruise, Majestic Cruise, Oriental Sails, or Bai Tho Junk.

 Sa Pa - a singular trekking experience

-Located at an altitude of 1,600 m above sea level, Sa Pa, with picturesque small towns and cool climate year-round, is a dreamy tourism destination.
+Located at an altitude of 1,600 m above sea level, Sa Pa, with picturesque small towns and a cool climate year-round, is a dreamy tourism destination.

-It has many famous attractions like the Fansipan Peak - the roof of Indochina, Ham Rong Mountain, Sa Pa Ancient Church and the villages of the Red Dao people.
+It has many famous attractions like the Fansipan Peak - the roof of Indochina, Ham Rong Mountain, Sa Pa Ancient Church, and the villages of the Red Dao people.
 All this beautiful scenery comes with delicious local dishes like salmon hotpot, grilled meat, and rice cooked in a bamboo section.

-Another awesome experience that Sa Pa offers is a trekking journey from the town to the villages of Hau Hao Commune.
+Another awesome experience that Sa Pa offers is a trekking journey from the town to the villages of the Hau Hao Commune.

 At around 12:30 pm, have lunch at a local restaurant for a while and continue on the road.

 Upon arrival at the homestay in Hau Thao Village at about 4:30 pm, visitors can rest and enjoy the dishes prepared by the Red Dao people.